bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 ## Jenkins Pipeline - Bitrise Workflow

-A Jenkins Pipeline is equal to a Bitrise [Workflow](/steps-and-workflows/getting-started-workflows/), but the Bitrise Workflows are much easier to manage: you can quickly create new Workflows based on existing ones, chain multiple Workflows together in a single build, or delete Workflows that you no longer need.
+A Jenkins Pipeline is equivalent to a Bitrise [Workflow](/steps-and-workflows/getting-started-workflows/), but the Bitrise Workflows are much easier to manage: you can quickly create new Workflows based on existing ones, chain multiple Workflows together in a single build, or delete Workflows that you no longer need.

 A Bitrise **Workflow** is a series of Steps, such as test, code sign, build APK/ ipa and deploy.
 When you add an app to Bitrise, a primary Workflow, created based on the project scanner’s findings, gets kicked off/triggered automatically.